All About Electronics Engineering Technicians

 Job Demand for Electronics Engineering Technicians

 In 2016, there was an estimated number of 137,000 jobs in the United States for Electronics Engineering Technician.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electronics Engineering Technician by 2026.
-There will be an estimated 12,000 positions for Electronics Engineering Technician per year.
+The BLS estimates 12,000 yearly job openings in this field.

 The states with the most job growth for Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.